gunins/service-worker-router/examples/static/readme.md

 #### Step Four

-Need to check if file from a requested path exist.
+Check if file from a requested path exist.

 ```javascript